 Domestic violence is a difficult and complex issue, both for society and for those doing harm.
 Catchy phrases and slogans don’t help anyone change.
 There has to be more depth.
 We try to make every word we write and every action we take to be genuinely meaningful and helpful for those seeking help.
 We wanted our logo to carry the same depth of meaning as our guiding principles.

-We hope our logo becomes a recognizable symbol of hope for men seeking this life-changing transformation.
+We hope our logo becomes a recognizable symbol of hope for individuals seeking this life-changing transformation.